Bashyitsi/alu-shell/loops_conditions_and_parsing/README.md

 You must use the while loop (for and until are forbidden)

-You must use the if, elif and else statements
+You must use the case statement